vassago16/VeinBreaker/docs/wiki/section_2_core_systems_overview.md

 - Positive Balance **adds** to Attack Value.
 - Negative Balance **subtracts** from Attack Value.

+Every action after your first affects balance.
+Typical action costs are light attack −1 Balance, heavy −2
+A movment action will help you regain 2 balance

 Balance resets to **0 at the start of your turn** unless a debuff prevents it.